-Thursday, Nov.
+Published: Thursday, Nov.
 29th, 2018

-It’s not often that a wedding ceremony concept leaves us speechless, but Robbie Campbell and Stephanie Agnew’s Nov.
-25 nuptials reminded us just how powerful each couple’s lives and experiences are.
-In Stephanie’s case, she’s blind.
-To help their guests understand what this meant to them, and how she experiences the world, the couple handed out blindfolds that the guests wore during the ceremony.
+In Stephanie and Robbie's case, part of their story together is that Stephanie is blind.
+To help their guests understand what this meant to them, and how Stephanie experiences the world, the couple handed out blindfolds that the guests wore during the ceremony.

-Since you’re probably wondering how the concept played out, Robbie said it was a hit.
+Since you’re probably wondering how the concept played out, the happy groom Robbie said it was a hit.
 He told the Daily Mail that, “the blindfolds were received well by the guests as they were experiencing that moment in the same way Steph and her mum, who is also blind, were experiencing it.”

-Get started planning your own ceremony with a copy of our ceremony creation guide "Asked to Officiate."
+Get started planning your own ceremony with a copy of our ceremony creation guide Asked to Officiate.